gvwilson/thirdbit/fiction/maddy-roo/index.md

 Two green laser beams skittered across the ground for a second.
 "There is a path here," it said.
 "Processing.
-Curious---it is not in the database."
+Curious—it is not in the database."

 "Does it go up to the highway?"
 Maddy asked.